gardener/etcd-druid/docs/development/testing.md

 Integration tests in etcd-druid use [envtest](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/envtest).
 It sets up a minimal temporary control plane (etcd + kube-apiserver) and runs the test against it.
 Test suites (group of tests) start their individual `envtest` environment before running the tests for the respective controller/webhook.
 Before exiting, the temporary test environment is shutdown.

+!!! info
-> **NOTE:** For integration-tests we are currently transitioning away from [ginkgo](https://github.com/onsi/ginkgo) to using golang native tests.
+    For integration-tests we are currently transitioning away from [ginkgo](https://github.com/onsi/ginkgo) to using golang native tests.
 All ginkgo integration tests can be found [here](https://github.com/gardener/etcd-druid/tree/4e9971aba3c3880a4cb6583d05843eabb8ca1409/test/integration) and golang native integration tests can be found [here](https://github.com/gardener/etcd-druid/tree/4e9971aba3c3880a4cb6583d05843eabb8ca1409/test/it).

 * Integration tests in etcd-druid only targets a single controller.
 It is therefore advised that code (other than common utility functions should not be shared between any two controllers).
 * If you are sharing a common `envtest` environment across tests then it is recommended that an individual test is run in a dedicated `namespace`.